Lintsen3847/Lintsen3847/README.md

 ## 🚀 About Me
 - 🌱 Currently learning **JavaScript**, **UserScripts**, **Linux server management**, and **Web Automation**
 - 🤖 Built Discord bots and hosted them on **Raspberry Pi**
-- 🛠️ Created personal tools like **Threads-Volume** to solve daily annoyances
+- 🛠️ Created personal tools in **Violent Monkey** to solve daily annoyances
 - 🔥 Made **Iron Man props** (arm and helmet!) using **Arduino** + **3D printing**
 - 🎯 Passionate about small projects that make life easier, automation, and tinkering with systems
 - 📚 Always curious about new technologies and open-source projects